 - Increasing focus worldwide on dementia and its impact on health and social care systems; prevalence is increasing year on year, mainly due to people living longer, particularly in high income economies. - To clarify its dementia strategy, In February 2018, the Welsh government published the 'Dementia Action Plan 2018-2022'. - The vision is for Wales to be a 'dementia friendly nation that recognises the rights of people with dementia to feel valued and to live as independently as possible in their communities'. - In March 2021, Improvement Cymru published the All-Wales Dementia Care Pathway of Standards.
 This work, directed by the requirements of the Dementia Action Plan for Wales, is overseen by the Welsh Government Dementia Oversight Implementation and Impact Group (DOIIG). - The twenty standards have been designed to be dynamic by responding to evaluation and supporting evidence.
-They sit within four themes: Accessible, Responsive, Journey, Partnerships and Relationships Underpinned by Kindness and Understanding. - The standards have been developed using the Improvement Cymru Delivery Framework and it is anticipated that work will focus on developing a two-year Delivery Framework Guide for the Welsh regions covering the period April 2021 March 2023.
+They sit within four themes: Accessible, Responsive, Journey, Partnerships and Relationships Underpinned by Kindness and Understanding. - The standards have been co-designed over the past two years with over 1800 people ranging from people living with dementia to voluntary sector organisations to practitioners across Wales and the UK.
+The standards have captured the needs across regions and have been aligned NICE guidance using the Improvement Cymru Delivery Framework and it is anticipated that work will focus on developing a twoyear Delivery Framework Guide for the Welsh regions covering the period April 2022 - March 2024.

-Prior to the implementation of the Framework, Attain has co-designed this strategy with colleagues, people living with dementia and their carers across West Wales.
-The high-level strategy also provides a programme governance structure and the foundation on which to fund services which is in line with the Improvement Cymru Delivery Framework.
-5 5/68
+Prior to the implementation of the Framework, Attain has co-designed this 5-year strategy with colleagues, people living with dementia and their carers across West Wales.
+The high-level strategy also provides a programme governance structure and the foundation on which to fund 5/69 services which is in line with the Improvement Cymru Delivery Framework.